-The NORPAC standard net was established as a standard for collecting zooplankton in international cooperative surveys at an international meeting held in Honolulu in February 1956.
+The NORPAC standard net was established as a standard method for collecting zooplankton in international cooperative surveys at an international meeting held in Honolulu in February 1956 .
 A twin NORPAC standard net made of nylon bolting cloth (NGG 54, mesh size 315 $\mu$ m; NXX 13, mesh size 100 $\mu$ m) was used at all sampling stations (Fig. 3).
 The net was hauled vertically at a speed of about 1 m/s from a depth of approximately 150 m.
 The maximum depth reached was estimated from the wire angle and length of wire paid out.
 All samples obtained were immediately preserved on board in seawater containing 5%-10% buffered formalin.
-The volume of water filtered by each net was estimated using a flow-meter (Rigo Co., Ltd., Saitama, Japan) mounted at the center of the mouth ring of the net.
+The volume of water filtered by each net haul was estimated using a flow-meter (Rigo Co., Ltd., Saitama, Japan) mounted at the center of the mouth ring of the net.
 Sampling was conducted during the daytime at almost stations, reducing the contribution of diel vertically migrating zooplankton to the biomass.
+The NXX 13 sample at station L06 (64°S, 150°E) was excluded from the present analysis because some parts of sample were lost during sampling.